IgnazioSotgiu/trivia-quiz/README.md

     Website footer doesn't stay on the bottom of the page.
 1.  **Steps to trigger the bug:**
     Open the website https://ignaziosotgiu.github.io/trivia-quiz/
-1. **Description of the unwanted behevior:**
+1. **Description of the unwanted behaviour:**
-    The footer stay in the middle of the page
+    The footer stays in the middle of the page
     ![](./assets/docs/bugs/bug#2.png)
 1. **Solution found:**
     Find a solution on stack overflow website: